VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 ```

 In practice, you should set the hardware palette (color look up table) in this
-method if the color depth of your video device is only 256-color.
+method if the color depth of your video device is 256-color only.

 The arguments of this function have the following meanings:

 * `firstcolor`: The first color index (the palette entry index) should be set.
 * `ncolors`: The number of palette entries should be set.
-* `colors`: The array of `GAL_Color` which define the RGB triples for each
+* `colors`: The array of `GAL_Color` which defines the RGB triples for each
     palette entries will be set.

 `GAL_Color` is a structure defined in MiniGUI header: